leviayelin/student-admin/README.md

 # student-admin
 React study - student admin
 ## 🧑‍💻 About
-A Student admin form build with React, for study porpesess
+A Student admin form build with React, for study porpesess. enable to add new student info to list that save the data on browser local storage. user can edit data or delete it.
 ## ⚙️ Technology
 - HTML
 - CSS